mikavir/milestone-project1/README.md

 *As a client I want users to:*

-* To be able to view the website using a range of device for accesibility
+* To be able to view the website using a range of device for accesibility.
-* To be informed of cardiac surgery and it's scope
+* To be informed of cardiac surgery and it's scope.
-* To be informed of the benefits working as a healthcare-professional in Cardiac Surgery
+* To be informed of the benefits working as a healthcare-professional in cardiac Surgery.
-* To be informed of the roles and responsibility as a healthcare professional
+* To be informed of the roles and responsibility as a healthcare professional.
-* to be informed of the locations of centres that provide Cardiac surgery
+* to be informed of the locations of centres that provide cardiac surgery.
-* To increase recruitment of nurses in Cardiac surgery
+* To increase recruitment of nurses in Cardiac surgery.

 #### Visitor Goals

 *As a visitor I want to:*

-* Gain knowledge of cardiac surgery and what it involves
+* Gain knowledge of cardiac surgery and what it involves.
-* Gain an understanding of roles and responsibilities as a health-care professional
+* Gain an understanding of roles and responsibilities as a health-care professional.
-* Understand of my eligibility for the role
+* Understand of my eligibility for the role.
-* Explore where they do cardiac Surgery
+* Explore where they do cardiac surgery.
-* Understand the benefits of partaking in the role
+* Understand the benefits of partaking in the role.

 #### Returning Visitor Goals
 *As a visitor returning to the website,  I want to:*

-* Know which centres I can go to find employment in cardiac surgery
+* Know which centres I can go to find employment in cardiac surgery.
-* Find Contact information to gain further information on Cardiac Surgery
+* Find contact information to gain further information on cardiac surgery.
-* Find further resources on cardiac surgery
+* Find further resources on cardiac surgery.

 ## Design

+### Colour Scheme

 ![HeartCare Hub colour palete](assets/images/HeartCareHubcolourpalette.png)

-Thi set of colours were chosen to provide association with the heart colours.
+These set of colours were chosen to provide association with the representative colours of the heart.

+### Typography

+Research was completed on the preferred typography on a healthcare website.
+As HeartCare Hub can be referred to as a healthcare website, using similar typography will respect the convention and encourage consistency.

+These three fonts were recommended for the use of healthcare websites: [1]

+* Source Sans pro- sans-serif font
+* Crimsons text- serif font
+* Fjord One - sans-serif font

+The applied use of a combination serif and sans-serif is further recommended in a medical website to provide contrast.

+Therefore, these three recommended fonts will be used along with different font-weights used accodingly.

+These fonts will be taken from Google Fonts and to be used within my Cascading Style Sheets(CSS).

+### Imagery

+Images will be taken from free online sources and will be referenced accordinly.
+Many of these images will be healthcare related.

+### Wireframes

+### Features

+There will be 4 HTML pages in the website:

+##### *Homepage*

+* Benefits of working at cardiac surgery
+* Hero image with a healthcare*

+##### *Cardiac Surgery information*

+* Types of cardiac surgery
+* Roles and responsibility

+##### *Locations*

+* Maps of centres

+##### *Contact page*

+* Will include a text area and an email.

+#### References:
+[1] Anon, (n.d.).
+Choosing The Best Fonts For Dental And Medical Websites | Dental CountryTM. [online] Available at: https://dentalcountry.com/doctors/articles/choosing-the-best-fonts-for-dental-and-medical-websites/#whatis [Accessed 10 Dec.
+2023].